Seb-Pot-Dev/angular-ecommerce-app/README.md

 ## Description

 I built this project following the official Angular guide to explore Angular functionalities.
 It is a simple e-commerce-like app with product/basket interactions.
+Styles are customized and i added more explanations comments.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.